coti-io/coti-sdk-typescript/README.md

 **Parameters:**

-- `ciphertext`: The value to be decrypted.
+- `ciphertext`: An object of the form { "value": int[] } where each cell holds up to 8 characters (padded at the end with zeroes) encrypted
 - `userKey`: The user's AES key.

 **Returns:**

-- `result`: The decrypted value.
+- `result`: The decrypted string.

 # ether_utils.ts